Bobcares

 Conclusion

-In short, cURL 56 recv failure connection reset by peer in CentOS occurs when the server is idle due to running a long process or due to improper usage of URL.
+In short, cURL 56 recv failure connection reset by a peer in CentOS occurs when the server is idle due to running a long process or due to improper usage of URL.
 Today, we saw how our Support Engineers fixed the error.

 PREVENT YOUR SERVER FROM CRASHING!